bgplab/bgplab/session/5-routeserver/index.md

  * >      192.168.107.0/24       172.16.42.4           0       -          100     0       65107 i
 ```

 ## Reference Information

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for ISP1 and RS routers.
-* Use FRR, Cumulus Linux, or Arista EOS for ISP2 and ISP3.
+* Use Arista EOS, Cumulus Linux, or FRR for ISP2 and ISP3.
-* You can do automated lab validation with Cumulus Linux or FRR running on ISP2 and ISP3.
-Automated lab validation requires _netlab_ release 1.8.2 or higher.
+* You can do automated lab validation with Arista, Cumulus Linux, or FRR running on ISP2 and ISP3.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * Git repository contains Cumulus Linux initial device configurations for RS, ISP2, and ISP3.

 ### Lab Wiring